-Management Response: The City of St. Matthews has taken significant steps to improve proper controls of all financial information and adjustments.
-The City recognizes the system can be improved and is working towards that end by hiring the CPA firm Stephens and Lawson.
+Current Status: The City of St. Matthews has taken significant steps to improve proper controls of all financial information and adjustments.
+The City hired the CPA firm of Stephens and Lawson to serve in a consulting capacity and assist with the bookkeeping and financial reporting.